 Regulatory Requirements for Performing POC Testing: Clinical Laboratory Improvement Amendment (CLIA) Waiver

-Any entity that conducts diagnostic or screening testing for SARS-CoV-2 with rapid antigen or rapid molecular tests, including those tests conducted in school settings or for school populations, must comply with CLIA regulations.
+Any entity that conducts diagnostic or screening testing for SARS-CoV-2 with antigen or POC NAATs, including those tests conducted in school settings or for school populations, must comply with CLIA regulations.
 Entities that intend to conduct antigen testing must first obtain a CLIA waiver.
 A waiver can be obtained for tests categorized as “simple laboratory examinations and procedures that have an insignificant risk of an erroneous result” as determined by the FDA.
-The process simply involves completing and submitting a form to DPH.CLIA@illinois.gov.
-More information on how to obtain a CLIA waiver can be found at: https://www.cms.gov/Regulations-and-Guidance/Legislation/CLIA/Downloads/HowObtainCertificateofWaiver.pdf.
+Entities seeking a CLIA waiver must submit this form to DPH.CLIA@illinois.gov.
+More information on how to obtain a CLIA waiver can be found at https://www.cms.gov/Regulations-and-Guidance/Legislation/CLIA/Downloads/HowObtainCertificateofWaiver.pdf.

 Designating Personnel to Perform POC testing

 The FDA, in its authorization and instructions, does not require any specific qualification or license to administer the BinaxNOW test.
 The FDA requires that the operator using the test be “appropriately trained in performing and interpreting the results.”
-The state’s current recommendation is that those administering the test be any level of licensed health care professional to perform the swabbing, but the final determination is with the issuer of the standing order.
+The state’s current recommendation is that those administering the test be any level of licensed health care professional to perform the swabbing and have proper training pursuant to any relevant state and federal guidelines and requirements, but the final determination is with the issuer of the standing order.
 This is primarily due to training and experience in proper infection control, and use of recommended PPE.
+SHIELD Illinois is a laboratory-based test, so schools and facility only need to ensure that those collecting the specimen are properly trained.

 Obtaining a Provider Order for POC Testing